This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Viral Syndrome In Children

-is a general term used for a viral infection that has no clear cause.
-Your child may have a fever, muscle aches, vomiting, or diarrhea.
+is a term used for symptoms of an infection caused by a virus.
+Viruses are spread easily from person to person through the air and on shared items.
+Your child may have a fever, muscle aches, or vomiting.
 Other symptoms include a cough, chest congestion, or nasal congestion (stuffy nose).

 Call 911 for the following:

 - Your child has trouble breathing or is breathing very fast.

 - Your child's lips, tongue, or nails, are blue.

 - Your child is leaning forward and drooling.

 Seek care immediately if:

 - Your child complains of a stiff neck and a bad headache.